kytos/documentation/tutorials/napps/development_environment_setup.rst

   $ source test42/bin/activate
   $ kytosd -f

 ..
+NOTE:: It may be necessary to install some NApp dependencies like
+    `filelock`, to install use `pip install filelock==3.0.12` inside the virtualenv.

+..
 NOTE:: Don't worry about the Kytos main screen for now: we will have it
     explained, as well as NApp management, in the next tutorials.